mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 */
 ```

-### `EXPLAIN`
+## Looking under the hood: `EXPLAIN`
+Let's cover one final concept before we close out this post.
+The more knowledge we gain about SQL, the more ways we can build complex queries.
+Should we use `EXCEPT` or `NOT IN`?
+Should we perform a couple extra `JOIN`s or use `WITH` and `UNION ALL`?

+**In essence, how do we know if one query is more or less efficient than another?**

-Let's cover one final concept before testing our knowledge on some Leetcode problems.
-We can use the keyword `EXPLAIN` to get an [**execution plan**](https://www.postgresguide.com/performance/explain/), which details how Postgres actually executes your query under the hood.
+Postgres can actually tell you this.
+The keyword `EXPLAIN` provides an [**execution plan**](https://www.postgresguide.com/performance/explain/), which details _how Postgres executes your query_ under the hood.
 Revisiting the query from the start of this post, we see that Postgres executes the query in a completely different order than how we wrote it.

 {% include header-sql.html %}
 ```sql